firesim/firesim/docs/Advanced-Usage/Debugging-in-Software/RTL-Simulation.rst

 Metasimulation is the most productive way to catch bugs before generating an AGFI, and a means for reproducing bugs seen on the FPGA.
-By default, metasimulation uses an abstract but fast model of the host: the FPGA's DRAM controllers are modeled with DRAMSim2, the PCI-E subsystem is not simulated, instead the driver presents DMA and MMIO traffic directly via verilog DPI.
+By default, metasimulation uses an abstract but fast model of the host: the FPGA's DRAM controllers are modeled with a single-cycle memory system, the PCI-E subsystem is not simulated, instead the driver presents DMA and MMIO traffic directly on the FPGATop interfaces.
 Since FireSim simulations are robust against timing differences across hosts, target behavior observed in an FPGA-hosted simulation should be exactly reproducible in a metasimulation.